4 Most Common Product Pricing Methods + Pros/Cons of Each Method

 Take Wistia for example

-With the help of Price Intelligently, Wistia has nearly doubled the number of new sales coming in because of its kickass pricing strategy.
+With the help of Price Intelligently, Wistia has nearly doubled the number of new sales coming in because of its kickass product pricing strategy.

 As you can see, Wistia has clearly defined pricing tiers catered to different personas.
 If you look at the first option, it’s free.
 The tier clearly states what’s available with this option.
 Then, as your company expands, you can upgrade to the next tier for a clearly defined price.
 Customers know exactly what they are paying for and the value provided.